 In addition to the confirmatory analyses we will also carry out a series of exploratory analyses:

-We decided to include an exploratory question examining if participants were familiar with the uncanny valley hypothesis at the end of the study.
-Specifically, we will ask participants the following question: “Have you ever encountered an idea known as the ‘uncanny valley’?”
+We decided to examine if participants were familiar with the uncanny valley hypothesis.
+Specifically, at the end of the study, we will ask the following question: “Have you ever encountered an idea known as the ‘uncanny valley’?”
 Response options (Yes/No) and then we will ask the following: “if yes please indicate what the uncanny valley idea refers to.”
 Response option: open-ended textbox.

-We will examine if the author’s original effects still emerge when individuals who are aware of the uncanny valley re removed from the sample.
+We will then examine if the author’s original effects still emerge when individuals who are aware of the uncanny valley are removed from the sample.

 We will recruit a separate group of participants and have them rate the characters in terms of Perceived Humanness, Eeriness, Warmth and Attractiveness, using items from Ho and McDorman (2010).
 These variables, except for warmth, found to be nonoverlapping indices.
 They have respectively six, eight, five and five items.
 Pleasure will not be assessed while it is not applicable for Piwek et al. (2014) characters.